Bjorn99/BaseBud/README.md

 ```

 - Purpose: `if __name__ == "__main__"` is a common idiom in Python and a condition  which allows you to specify Python code that should only execute when the script is run directly.
 When the script is run directly, `__name__` is set to `"__main__"`.
 However, if the module is imported to another script, `__name__` is set to that very module's name.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.

+Thank you for checking out BaseBud!
+I hope you find it useful.
+Keep coding!